Mike Perry (fighter): 2021

+Return

+2026

+On March 16, 2026, it was announced that Perry would make his return to MMA after a five-year hiatus under Most Valuable Promotions at MVP MMA 1, against former UFC Lightweight Championship challenger Nate Diaz on May 16, 2026, at the Intuit Dome in Inglewood, California.
+Perry won the fight by technical knockout via corner stoppage at the end of the second round.

+Perry was scheduled to face Dillon Danis on August 29, 2026 at DuelBit's inaugural combat sports event Duel Arena 1.
+However, 48 hours before the bout, Danis withdrew for undisclosed reasons and was replaced by Brandon Jenkins.
+After dislocating his shoulder during the fight, Perry lost by technical knockout in the first round.

 Bare-knuckle boxing

 On October 26, 2021, it was announced that Mike Perry signed a contract with Bare Knuckle Fighting Championship (BKFC) after his UFC contract expired.

 On November 27, 2021, Perry faced boxer Michael Seals in a boxing vs MMA card promoted by Triller that featured other UFC veterans, with fighters wearing MMA gloves instead of traditional boxing gloves.
 Perry won the fight via split decision.

-Perry made his Middleweight debut against Julian Lane at Bare Knuckle Fighting Championship: Knucklemania 2 on February 19, 2022.
+Perry made his Middleweight debut against Julian Lane at BKFC KnuckleMania 2 on February 19, 2022.
 After knocking down Lane in round one, Perry won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

-Perry faced Bellator MMA veteran Michael Page on August 20, 2022, in the main event at Bare Knuckle Fighting Championship 27: London.
+Perry faced Bellator MMA veteran Michael Page on August 20, 2022, in the main event at BKFC 27.
 After the first five rounds went to a split draw, Perry won the sixth round to win the fight via majority decision.

-Perry faced former UFC Middleweight Champion Luke Rockhold on April 29, 2023, in the main event at Bare Knuckle Fighting Championship 41: Colorado and won by technical knockout when Rockhold retired during the bout.
+Perry faced former UFC Middleweight Champion Luke Rockhold on April 29, 2023, in the main event at BKFC 41 and won by technical knockout when Rockhold retired during the bout.

-Perry faced former UFC Lightweight Champion Eddie Alvarez for the symbolic "King of Violence" championship on December 2, 2023, at BKFC 56.
+Perry faced former UFC Lightweight Champion Eddie Alvarez for the symbolic King of Violence Championship on December 2, 2023, at BKFC 56.
 He won by TKO due to corner stoppage after the second round.

 Perry faced former BKFC Middleweight Champion Thiago Alves in the main event of BKFC Knucklemania IV in Los Angeles on April 27, 2024.
 He won by knockout in the first round.

-Perry faced Jeremy Stephens at BKFC 82 on October 4, 2025, in Newark, NJ.
+Perry defended his "King of Violence" title against Jeremy Stephens at BKFC 82 on October 4, 2025, in Newark, NJ.
 After six knockdowns, Perry successfully defended his King of Violence Championship with a win by technical knockout in the fifth round.
 This fight earned him another Fight of the Night award.